brettellebi/somites/NOTES.md

 # Notes

+## 23 February

+* Confirm with Ali that the microsc

 ## 3 February

 Ali uploaded the deep sequencing of the F1 Kaga/Cab generation: `/nfs/ftp/private/indigene_ftp/upload/Ali/F1_Kaga-Cab_DeepSeq/`

+## 2 February

+Ali's explanation of PSM:

+>The PSM is the presomitic mesoderm and it is the undifferentiated tissue that gives rise to the somites.
+The size of the PSM varies in different species.
+Ive done some measurements on the size (area) of the PSM of the pure Kaga and Cab strains and found that the Kagas have a smaller PSM at the same somite stage than the Cab PSM.
+The interesting thing is that the Kaga somites are also smaller than Cab somites, meaning everything scales.
+So essentially the size of the PSM is interesting to us from a morphology perspective and from a scaling perspective.

 ## 29 January

+### New phenotypes

 Ali sent 2 excel files: